BilalBudhani/bilalbudhani.github.io/_posts/2015-02-24-shipped-my-first-ember-production-app-in-a-month.md

 Good luck.
 Ping me on [@BilalBudhani](http://twitter.com/BilalBudhani) if you’ve any questions for me.

 P.S: I wrote a small plugin on Ember-CLI for oh-my-zsh [here](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/ember-cli).

+EDIT: If you're interested in learning EmberJS or want to get a brief overview about the framework then, I would strongly suggest [Ember 101 EBook](https://leanpub.com/ember-cli-101) by [Adolfo Builes](https://twitter.com/abuiles).
+I've personally started with this one and it was really helpful.